 Update Manager scans objects to determine how they comply with the attached baselines and baseline groups.
-You can review compliance by examining results for a single virtual machine, virtual appliance, template, or ESX/ESXi host, as well as for a group of virtual machines, appliances, or hosts.
+You can review compliance by examining results for a single virtual machine, template, or ESXi host, as well as for a group of virtual machines or hosts.

-Supported groups of virtual machines, appliances, or ESX/ESXi hosts include virtual infrastructure container objects such as folders, vApps, clusters, and datacenters.
+Supported groups of virtual machines or ESXi hosts include virtual infrastructure container objects such as folders, vApps, clusters, and datacenters.

-Baselines and baseline groups interact with virtual machines, virtual appliances, templates, and hosts in the following ways:
+Baselines and baseline groups interact with virtual machines, templates, and hosts in the following ways:

 In the vSphere infrastructure hierarchy, the baseline and baseline groups you attach to container objects are also attached to the child objects.
 Consequently, the computed compliance state is also inherited.
 For example, a baseline or baseline group attached to a folder is inherited by all objects in the folder (including subfolders), but the status of inherited baselines or baseline groups propagates upwards, from the contained objects to the folder.
 Consider a folder that contains two objects A and B. If you attach a baseline (baseline 1) to the folder, both A and B inherit baseline 1.
 If the baseline state is noncompliant for A and compliant for B, the overall state of baseline 1 against the folder is non-compliant.
 If you attach another baseline (baseline 2) to B, and baseline 2 is incompatible with B, the overall status of the folder is incompatible.